borkdude/getting-and-cleaning-data-course-project/README.md

 * Create a directory for this project, henceforth called `samsung`
 * Download the script `run_analysis.R` to `samsung`
 * Download the raw data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip to `samsung` and unzip it.
 You can delete the zip file after this step.
-  You directory structure should look like this now (only shown 2 levels deep):
+  Your directory structure should look like this now (only shown 2 levels deep):

  ```
     ├── UCI HAR Dataset